igbatov/sci-map/README.md

 If you will think about it you will have better understanding of phenomena and better place to fit on map.
 In our case it seems that "Logic" and "Arithmetic" produces "Godel incompleteness theorem".
 ```
-While adding new node you will notice autoselect that provides you with hints - nodes that may already represent the one you're going to add.
+While adding new node you will notice autoselect with hints - nodes that may already represent the one you're going to add.
 If you see a hint that already describes what you want to add, then, please, take time and read it.
 If after reading you feel that your description depicts phenomena in another, maybe more understandable way - feel free to add it as an alternative description.
 Every description will be voted and most popular will be shown first.